#IloiloBikeCapitalPH a success model for LGUs.

 It is worth noting that these projects were being undertaken and completed while Iloilo City was fighting the upsurge of Coronavirus at the community level prompting Iloilo City Mayor Jerry P. Treñas to declare various barangays on a surgical lockdown, which included public markets and the Iloilo Fishing Port.

 These two major developments was also complemented by the interlocking advocacy work of Ilonggo bikers and artists boosting the #IloiloBikeCapitalPH a success model for LGUs.

+Biking goes hand-in-hand with arts and culture and tourism development.
 Also completed were Artbike projects, namely: 50 bike racks painted by 50 Ilonggo artists.
 These bike racks were installed around the city.

 Moreover, two public murals that paid tribute to health workers and forntliners were added to the city’s 28 public murals, most of which are situated along the bike routes.
-These improvements were among Mayor Jerry P. Treñas’s pet projects in the middle of a pandemic.
+These improvements were among Mayor Jerry P. Treñas’ pet projects in the middle of a pandemic.

 All of these initial developments has put Iloilo City as a leader in the bike tourism map making the urban center in Western Visayas as the country’s #IloiloBikeCapitalPH.

-Indeed, #IloiloBikeCapitalPH a success model for LGUs.
+Indeed, #IloiloBikeCapitalPH is a success model worth replicating by LGUs.